 This guide is designed to present the thesis process as clearly as possible.
 It covers both administrative and literary tasks and should serve as your checklist as you move forward.
-Note however that University guidelines change frequently, and you should check the GS&R website for the latest requirements before submitting your final manuscript.
+Note however that University guidelines change frequently, and you should check the GUP website for the latest requirements before submitting your final manuscript.

-- Recruiting a Thesis Committee
+Recruiting a Thesis Committee

-From the official GS&R Thesis Guidelines:
+From the official SJSU Thesis Guidelines:

 University policy S87-6 requires that a minimum of three individuals serve on the student’s thesis committee.
 The majority of the committee members must be SJSU faculty.
 The chair of the thesis committee must be a full time, tenured, or tenure track SJSU faculty member not on leave or sabbatical.
 Faculty participating in the Faculty Early Retirement Program (FERP) are considered active faculty members, and as such, can function as the thesis chair.
 Non-faculty members must be recognized experts in the subject matter of the thesis.

 Like most departments at SJSU, the English Department requires that a masters thesis committee have only two active members.
 The third member can be the director of the graduate program--in this case, the MFA Program Coordinator--who signs the approval form ex officio.
 You are welcome to recruit an active third reader; however, you are not required to do so.

 In general, the first reader (or Thesis Director) should be a tenure-line faculty member in your primary genre.
 The Director is the person you will work with most often while you are writing and revising your thesis.
 He or she will also help you draft and submit your Thesis Proposal.